Godsk-glitch/Godsk-glitch/README.md

 - 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate on Android Project
 - 🤔 I’m looking for help with how to add components in my Android app.
-- 💬 Ask me about Programming lanugaes and tech related stuff.
+- 💬 Ask me about Programming languages and tech related stuff.
 - 📫 How to reach me: [Instagram - Shubam koundel](https://www.instagram.com/shubam.io/), [Twitter - @shubhamkoundel](https://twitter.com/shubhamkoundel)
 - ⚡ Fun fact: The Firefox logo isn’t a fox… it’s a red panda!